The moment you hear “IVDD,” everything feels like it’s falling apart — but the next 72 hours are manageable if you know exactly what to do.

 • When should I follow up, and what symptoms should bring me back sooner?

-• If this is conservative management, what does “getting worse” look like and at what point do we reassess?
+• If we’re doing conservative management, what does “getting worse” look like, and at what point do we reassess for surgery?

 Setting Up Your Home Right Now

-If you’re doing conservative management — or waiting on a surgery consult — your immediate job is to make your home safe and reduce all spinal stress.
+If you’re doing conservative management, or waiting on a surgery consult, your immediate job is to make your home safe and eliminate all spinal stress.
 You don’t need to have everything perfect on day one, but a few things matter a lot.

 The Crate Setup

 Your dog needs a space small enough that they can’t build momentum to jump or run.
 A crate or exercise pen works well.
-Line it with non-slip bedding — I used cheap yoga mats under a washable fleece blanket for Heidi.
-Orthopedic foam is great if you have it, but don’t stress about perfection on day one.
-For longer-term crate rest, a proper memory foam dog bed makes a real difference in comfort — especially for dogs who are spending most of their day lying down.
+Line it with non-slip bedding.
+I used cheap yoga mats under a washable fleece blanket for Heidi in the early days.
+For dogs spending most of their time lying down over a longer rest period, a proper memory foam dog bed makes a real difference in pressure relief and comfort.

 Key setup points: